rubikan/daily-dilbert/README.md

 cp example-config.json config.json
 ```

-In the newly copied config.json file you can configure the mailserver and a list of recipients.
-The script assumes SMTP-over-SSL, everything else hasn't been tested and probably won't work.
+In the newly copied config.json file you can configure the mailserver including the recipients or the discord webhook.
+If you only want to use one of these, just omit the other section altogether.
+The script assumes SMTP-over-SSL for mails, everything else hasn't been tested and probably won't work.
+Gmail is a good candidate, and was used in the testing process.

 Run the script via